England and Scotland to unite as Great Britain handball team

+They will play in such events as the newly formed home internationals tournament, featuring the Irish Olympic Handball Association.
 However, the focus of the English and Scottish teams will be on identifying and developing young talent.

 "There is a tremendous influx of new players who are being attracted to the sport of handball," said England Handball chairman Mike Briers.

 "The player pathway will offer all of them a real opportunity to progress from junior club players, through the age groups, to GB representation in European, World and Olympic competitions."

 Stephen Neilson, of Scottish Handball, added: "Scottish players have played a big part in the existing GB teams.
 We aim to maximise our involvement in the future."